jackiepurdue/paper-2019-amr-uba/manuscript.md

 Many of the sequences are nearly identical, thus they were further processed by clustering with CD-HIT at a minimum sequence identities indicated also in Table {@tbl:exp-params}

-The CARD canonical sequences were also used to perform a multiple query BLASTP against the NCBI non-redundant database blast database with a e-value threshold, and query coverage indicated in Table  {@tbl:exp-params}
+The CARD canonical sequences were also used to perform a multiple query BLASTP against the NCBI non-redundant database with a e-value threshold, and query coverage indicated in Table  {@tbl:exp-params}

 For simplicity in identifying the taxonomic history of the non-redundant hits, MULTISPECIES sequences were removed from the analyses.
+[TODO: In discussing taxonomy this may be a problem, for example, Acinetobacter is not showing up in the phylogeny and may be relevant ]
 There are many highly sampled taxa and genes in the non-redundant database.
 To balance the distribution, and reduce the size of the non-redundant sequence set, CD-HIT was used to cluster the data as per table {@tbl:exp-params}.

 Sequences possibly containing AMR gene prediction data for each gene family was produced by filtering RGI output based on the its association with the search strings for each determinant in Table {@tbl:exp-params}